MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/fiscal-integration-for-retail-channel.md

 - [Control unit integration sample for Sweden](./emea-swe-fi-sample.md)
 - [Fiscal registration service integration sample for Germany](./emea-deu-fi-sample.md)

-The following fiscal integration functionality is also implemented using the fiscal integration framework but is delivered out-of-box and is not included in the Commerce SDK:
+The following fiscal integration functionality is also implemented by using the fiscal integration framework, but it's available out of the box and isn't included in the Commerce SDK:

 - [Fiscal registration for Brazil](./latam-bra-commerce-localization.md#fiscal-registration-for-brazil)
 - [Digital signature for France](./emea-fra-cash-registers.md)

-The following fiscal integration functionality is also available in the Commerce SDK but doesn't currently take advantage of the fiscal integration framework.
+The following fiscal integration functionality is also available in the Commerce SDK, but it doesn't currently take advantage of the fiscal integration framework.
 Migration of this functionality to the fiscal integration framework is planned for later updates.

 - [Digital signature for Norway](./emea-nor-cash-registers.md)

-The following legacy fiscal integration functionality that is available in the Commerce SDK does not use the fiscal integration framework and will be deprecated in later updates:
+The following legacy fiscal integration functionality that is available in the Commerce SDK doesn't use the fiscal integration framework and will be deprecated in later updates:

 - [Control unit integration sample for Sweden (legacy)](./retail-sdk-control-unit-sample.md)
 - [Digital signature for France (legacy)](./emea-fra-deployment.md)

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]